 We are assisting customers in areas affected by severe weather

-Due to the severe winds and rain reported on September 18th, we have seen an increase in claims throughout El Paso, Texas and surrounding areas.
+Due to ice, snow, and freezing temperatures on February 19th, we have seen an increase in claims throughout the surrounding areas of Nashville, Tennessee.

 After a disaster

 Please stay alert and away from dangers like: